 Al Bidder Town is situated at the bottom of a harbour, formed by the reefs before mentioned….
 When through, steer for the town, and anchor abreast the eastern tower, in three and a half fathom, about half a mile off shore.
 This place contains four hundred Arabs of the Nahune, Dooasir, and Abookara Tribes, and is frequented by the Monasir and other wandering tribes.
 In the pearl season the inhabitants are augmented to about twelve hundred, it being convenient to the banks, and so completely sheltered.
 The people are mostly fishermen; they have one or two trading boats, and, like all the other inhabitants of this coast, take a large share of the pearl fishery.
 They are subject to Bahrain.
 Cattle and poultry are procurable here, but they are very dear.
 Water, pretty good, can also be procured.
 The defences are a small Ghuree in the town, two or three towers, indifferent, and a Ghuree a mile to the north-westward of the town, on the rising ground.

-Bidda is again bombarded by the British Navy after Al-Suwaidi, the Sudanese chief who then ruled Al Bidda, was accused of harbouring an outlaw.
+Bidda is again bombarded by the British Navy after Al-Suwaidi, the chief of the “Sudan” who then ruled Al Bidda, was accused of harbouring an outlaw.

 Bin Tarif and his family relocate from Bahrain, settling in the south of Bidda.
 After the departure of Sheikh Ali bin Khalifa later the same year bin Tarif takes control of the town